hugollm/react-bootstrap/README.md

 * Write your styles in Sass.
 Keep the files close to your components.
 * You can write your imports relative to `src` directory.
 No need to have imports like `../../dir/lib`.
 * Source maps.
 You can find errors from browser without having to read bundle code.
-* Optimized build with uglify.
+* Optimized build with proper environment configuration and uglify.
+Build command emits bundle that starts at just ~123 KB (~52 KB with Gzip).
-* You can safely heavy cache the bundle in production.
-The build command generates a reference with a unique hash.
+* You can safely heavy cache the generated bundle in production.
+The build command makes sure the generated `index.html` file references the bundle with a unique hash.

 ## Quick Start